Emarald64/gliding-game/readme.md

-# Glide to the finish
+# Gliding Platformer

-Inspired by the level "An Artificer's Accent" in the Celeste 2024 Secret Santa Collab and the elytra in Minecraft
+Platformer where you glide with mechinics inspired by the level "An Artificer's Accent" in the Celeste 2024 Secret Santa Collab and the elytra in Minecraft

+## Controls
-Use arrow keys or wasd to move
+* Move:arrow keys or wasd

-Shift to glide
+* Glide: Shift

-and space or z to jump
+* Jump: Space or Z

+* Respawn: R

+Tileset: (Kenney New Platformer Pack)[https://kenney.nl/assets/new-platformer-pack]

 Made with the Godot Engine

+Made for Hack Club Siege Week 13 with the theme of "Winter"

 ## To play: